chart21/hpmpc/README.md

 ### Execution
 Execute P0 executable.
 > ./run-P0.o IP_P0 IP_P2
-or when using Split-Roles
-> ./scripts/split-roles-3-execute.sh -p 0

 Execute P1 executable.
 > ./run-P1.o IP_P0 IP_P2

-Run Split-roles executables.
+Run Split-roles executables for Player 0.
-> ./Scripts/run_protocol.sh -a IP_0 -b IP_1 -c IP_2 -d IP_3
+> ./Scripts/run_protocol.sh -p 0 -a IP_0 -b IP_1 -c IP_2 -d IP_3

-To run executables locally simply omit the ip addresses or set them to 127.0.0.1
+To run all players locally on one machine, simply omit the IP addresses or set them to 127.0.0.1, and use -p all